 The meat

-While they reportedly refrained from hunting the animals, some Tharus gathered the meat from carcasses.
-Although they will not touch the flesh from any other decaying animal.
 Rhino meat, which is usually cooked with mustard oil, sliced tomatoes and curry powder, is believed to confer immunity to serious diseases.
-Also the meat is believed to offer health, courage and strength.
+The meat also is believed to offer health, courage and strength.
 Rhino liver is eaten to cure tuberculosis, dysentery and, occasionally, to speed up the elimination of after-birth.

 The bones